-All new investments (other than additions to existing financial assets and investments in loan market through CLOs) are classified as at fair value through profit or loss upon initial recognition, because this reflects more fairly the way these assets are managed by the Group.
+Investments in loan markets through CLOs are classified as available-for-sale.
+All other investments are classified as at fair value through profit or loss upon initial recognition, because this reflects more fairly the way these assets are managed by the Group.
 The Group's business is investing in financial assets with a view to profiting from their total return in the form of income and capital growth.
 This portfolio of financial assets is managed and its performance evaluated on a fair value basis, in accordance with a documented investment strategy, and information about the portfolio is provided internally on that basis to the Group's Board of Directors and other key management personnel.